shug0131/rpsftm/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

+1 Note: "tableone" package is in Suggests, but has been archived.
+This is handled using conditional loading in the vignette file as per section 1.1.3.1 in Writing R Extensions.

 ## Downstream dependencies
 devtools::revdep_check()  issued No ERRORs or WARNINGs found :)